 According to the State of New Hampshire Insurance Department, residents don’t need to purchase insurance but must demonstrate that they can provide sufficient funds to cover an at-fault accident.
 If you are unable to meet these requirements, the state may suspend your driving privileges.

 If you can't buy insurance through a traditional carrier, perhaps because of a spotty driving record, you may still be able to obtain coverage through the New Hampshire Automobile Insurance Plan.
 Applicants must demonstrate they applied for and were denied coverage within the past 60 days.

-Car Insurance Requirements in NH: How Much Coverage Do You Need?
+How Much Coverage Do You Need in New Hampshire?

-It can be tempting to think of the savings that come along with not buying auto insurance in New Hampshire.
+It can be tempting to think of the savings that come with not buying auto insurance in New Hampshire.
 However, no agency in New Hampshire recommends skipping insurance.
-No one plans on being in an accident, but you should take the "it-could-happen" approach.
+No one plans on being in an accident, but this is a situation where you’re better safe than sorry.

 To choose the right amount of insurance, consider what you stand to lose after an accident.
-Insurance industry experts traditionally recommend a 100/300 policy that covers up to $100,000 for an injury/death to one person and $300,000 for injury/death to two or more people.
-You may also want to consider adding comprehensive/collision insurance to cover your own vehicle, or getting uninsured motorist coverage in case you're hit by someone who doesn't have insurance.
+Insurance industry experts traditionally recommend a 100/300 policy that covers up to $100,000 for injuries per person and $300,000 for injuries per accident.
+You may also want to consider adding comprehensive and collision insurance to cover your vehicle or getting uninsured motorist coverage in case someone who doesn't have insurance hits your car.
 Uninsured motorist insurance also covers damage from hit-and-run drivers.

-- Centers for Disease Control and Prevention. ”Drunk Driving State Data and Maps.”
-Accessed March 15, 2020.
+- Centers for Disease Control and Prevention.
+"Sobering Facts: Alcohol-Impaired Driving State Fact Sheets."
+Accessed December 29, 2020.

-- Nolo.
-“New Hampshire Driving Laws for Seniors and Older Drivers."
-Accessed March 15, 2020.
+- NOLO.
+"New Hampshire Driving Laws for Seniors and Older Drivers."
+Accessed March 14, 2020.